-DO NOT WRITE BELOW THIS LINE
+\\\ DO NOT WRITE BELOW THIS LINE \\\

-TO BE COMPLETED BY Y DESIGNATED CLINIC STAFF PERSON IF FOI RM IS NOT SIGNED
+TO BE COMPLETED BY DESIGNATED CLINIC STAFF PERSON IF FORM IS NOT

 - 1. Was the patient provided with a copy of the Notice of Privacy Practices?
-A YES AND - Briefly describe the efforts made to obtain the patient's acknowledgement of receipt of the Notice of Privacy Practices and check all that apply: - Patient/Legal Representative refused to sign. - There was an emergency situation that prevented the patient's/legal representative's ability to acknowledge receipt. - Other (describe):
+MYES MO - 2.
+Briefly describe the efforts made to obtain the patient's acknowledgement of receipt of the Notice of Privacy Practices and check all that apply: - Patient/Legal Representative refused to sign. - There was an emergency that prevented the patient's/legal representative's ability to acknowledge receipt. - Other (describe):